-The management company shall receive for its management activity an annual remuneration of up to 2% of the fund assets that is calculated, recorded and deducted monthly on the basis of the respective fund assets for each calendar day.
+The management company shall receive for its management activity an annual remuneration of up to 1.50% of the fund assets, calculated pro rata through August 31, 2019 on the basis of the values at the end of each month.
+This remuneration will be included in the calculation of the unit value on each day of stock exchange trading in the form of an accrual.
+From September 1, 2019 the remuneration will be calculated, recorded and deducted monthly on the basis of the respective fund assets for each calendar day.